monsoonmaelstrom/book2/book2.md

 “I don’t care who you sleep with, Amelia,” I tell her.
 “It’s really none of my business.”

-“I gave you a hard time about Liam though,” she says softly.
+“I gave you a hard time about Liam, though,” she states softly.

-“I think you actually gave Liam a hard time about *me*,” I say, “which was kind of shitty of you.
+“I think you actually gave Liam a hard time about *me*,” I remind her, “which was kind of shitty of you.
 But whatever.
 How long have you two been back together?”
-I ask.
+I inquire disinterestedly.
 I don’t truly care, I’m merely trying to steer the conversation toward something that doesn’t involve me.

-“We are *not* back together,” she says decisively.
+“We are *not* back together,” she informs me decisively.

 “Okay.”